By Staff, William & Mary Law School

 • Drafting and presenting a proposed ordinance to a county board of supervisors

 "Externships are a win-win for our students and the organizations they serve," said Associate Dean Rob Kaplan, who directs the externship program.
 "Externs gain hands-on experience to complement their classroom learning, enhance their practical skills, and develop contacts and references for their job searches.
-Host organizations get first-rate help and are able to evaluate students for job openings with their offices."
+Host organizations get first-rate help."

 Students often describe externships as among the best educational experiences of law school, Kaplan noted.
 They appreciate the opportunity to draw on their classroom learning to resolve legal issues in the field, to serve clients, and to work closely with lawyers and judges.